tjurik/Intervalometer/README.md

 - Allow day of week control - e.g. don't shoot photos on Sunday
 - Allow on/off time period - e.g. only shoot between noon and 6pm

+Current hardware

+- ATmega328P/Arduino Uno (includes adafruit pro trinket and metro mini)
+- Real time clock DS3231  (https://learn.adafruit.com/adafruit-ds3231-precision-rtc-breakout/overview)
+- Nikon 5100

 Future Functionality

 - Configure via wifi or BLE
 - Logging events to SD card, wifi or mobile/3G/4G
 - Upload photos to some where

-Current hardware

-- ATmega328P/Arduino Uno (includes adafruit pro trinket and metro mini)
-- Nikon 5100

-Optional Hardware

-- Real time clock (planned testing with PCF8523 DS3231 and none)
-- wifi
-- bluetooth
-- SD card/logger

-Planned hardware support

-- Adafruit Feather M0 (Support added, working!)
+- support other boards/processors and RTCs

 Electronics

 - It may be possible to use 2N2222 or PN2222 transistors, but I think we will use optocouplers
 - Camera remote controller - for Nikon 5100 it is MC-DC2

 Configuration

-To set up the code to compile and use the right settings for your board you need to edit the lib_customizaation.h file to set the #defines macros for your real time clock support.  if you don't set this it will default to no RTC and use millis().
+To set up the code to compile and use the right settings for your board you need to edit the lib_customizaation.h file to set the #defines macros.

 You can control a led indicator with
 <pre>#define _FLASH_LED_ON_TRIGGER</pre>

-Board/chip support is figured out in the code.
-Note however that you may have to add support for the timer function for your board/chipset.

-To add the support you need to create an interrupt/timer callback for 1hz (once per second) and call the method:
-<pre>commonTimerFunction()</pre>